Textiles & Fabrics Waste Trading License in Dubai: Cost and Requirements

 Depending on the volume and nature of the textiles being traded, operators may also need to comply with relevant UAE environmental and waste management regulations.
 The UAE's Federal Law No. 12 of 2018 on Integrated Waste Management sets the overarching framework for waste-related commercial activities, and traders should ensure their operations align with its provisions.
 Where goods are being imported or exported, customs registration with the Federal Customs Authority will also be required.

-Steps to Set Up Your Licence
+Steps to Set Up Your License

 Step 1: Choose Your Business Structure